• Skip to primary navigation

 • Wash the spinach and cook for 2 minutes in a frying pan with a sprinkle of water or milk if you want, a pinch of salt, one of pepper and some freshly ground nutmeg.
 When finish turn heat off and set aside to cool.

-• In a separate bowl mix the ricotta cheese with 3/4 (180g) of the grated cheese, another pinch of nutmeg and add the spinach.
+• In a separate bowl mix the ricotta cheese with ¾ (180g) of the grated cheese, another pinch of nutmeg and add the spinach.
 Mix well.
 Season if necessary.

 • Preheat oven at 180C or 350F.

 • Prepare the baking dish (20cm x 30cm) and start by spooning half of the tomato sauce as a first layer at the bottom of the dish.
-Fill the shells with roughly about a tbsp of cheese and spinach mixture until you have finished all shells and the cheese.
+Fill the shells with roughly about a tablespoon of cheese and spinach mixture until you have finished all shells and the cheese.

 • Arrange all filled shells over the tomato sauce in one layer.
 Place them pretty close to each other and squeeze some extra in between if necessary.
 Spoon over the shells the remaining tomato sauce.